We have all heard about vitamin A. But do you know why our bodies need it and how much we need?

-Growing up, you might have been told that eating carrots is good for your eyesight.
+When you were younger you might have been told that eating carrots is good for your eyesight.
 That wasn’t an old wives tale, it’s really true.
 Carrots, along with other yellow and orange fruits and vegetables like peppers, oranges and squashes, are high in vitamin A.

-- Eyesight: night vision, retinal health and general vision health
+- Eyesight: night vision, retinal health, and general vision health

 - Cell division and repair

 Sometimes known as retinol, vitamin A is great for your eyesight – particularly your night vision – and the general health of your eyes.